 - Anyone whose tax bill is over £1,000.

-- Anyone who pays 80% of the tax they owe through the payroll system (it has been deducted at source).
+- Anyone who pays less than 80% of the tax they owe through the payroll system (it has been deducted at source).

 What if your earnings suddenly decrease

 In this example, everything settled out because the tax due was a similar level across the two tax years.
 But what if you can see that your earning have suddenly decreased and know that the HMRC payment on account is too much?

 HMRC can be reasonable, you can apply to reduce your payment on account.
 But be warned if you reduce it too much they will charge you interest on what you should have paid.
 So always seek advice before doing this.